Danimer Scientific: Danimer Scientific

 The company received the Sustainability Award from the Specialty Coffee Association of America (SCAA) in 2007 for the Ecotainer coffee cup, which used a plastic biopolymer derived from corn for the inner lining.

 In 2010, Danimer Scientific received a contract for $846,828 from the organization, Research Partnership to Secure Energy for America (RPSEA) to develop an environmentally friendly fracturing treatment for hydrocarbon production, now known as SqueezeFrac.

 In September 2011, Danimer Scientific and minority business enterprise, Sijo Global Partners, formed a strategic affiliation where Sijo would offer Danimer’s bioplastic products to market leaders and brand owners.

 In January 2013, Danimer and Henkel formed a partnership to further develop bio-based hot melt adhesives for polyethylene terephthalate (PET) container packaging that are made with 50% renewable content or higher.

 Meredian Inc.

 Originally formed in 2004, Meredian Inc. manufactured PHA for Danimer Scientific.

 Danimer and Meredian purchased Procter & Gamble’s intellectual property on PHA technology in 2007.

-In 2013, Dr. Isao Noda joined Danimer / Meredian Inc. after spending thirty years with Procter & Gamble.

 In February 2014, Danimer Scientific and Meredian Inc. merged into MHG.
 In March 2014, the company received a Food and Substance Contact Notification approval from the United States Food and Drug Association (FDA).
 The sole-verification guarantees that the biopolymers are safe to use for food contact and are classified as non-hazardous waste after disposal.

 Stephen Croskrey was announced as chief executive officer of MHG in May 2016.
 The company's name changed to Danimer Scientific was officially announced in October 2016.

-In March 2025, Danimer Scientific filed for Chapter 11 bankruptcy protection after warning that it may end up winding down its operations.
+In March 2025, Danimer Scientific filed for Chapter 11 bankruptcy protection after a series of layoffs.
 In June 2025, Teknor Apex acquired Danimer Scientific for $19 million.